ardzoht/camp/README.md

 The website consists of `index.html`, `login.html`, and `style.css`.
 These can be edited to change the look of camp.

-If you want to add in extra functionality, edit `client.js` and `server.py`.
-The client should send a request to the server, which will then cause the server to do something.

 If you want to add in extra camera features, opencv comes with a lot of useful computer vision algorithms.
 Check out its functionality before writing your